The Impact of Background Removal on Performance of Neural Networks for Fashion Image Classification and Segmentation

-\begin{textblock*}{\textwidth}(1.5cm,0.5cm) {\copyright~2023 IEEE.
+\begin{textblock*}{\textwidth}(1.5cm,0.2cm) {\copyright~2023 IEEE.
 Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.} \end{textblock*}
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.\\ This file corresponds to the accepted version of the manuscript published in the 2023 Congress in Computer Science, Computer Engineering, \& Applied Computing (CSCE), Las Vegas, NV, USA, 2023, pp. 1960-1968, doi: 10.1109/CSCE60160.2023.00323} \end{textblock*}